 Affected by Melasma?
 West Dermatology Can Help

 Don’t deal with melasma alone, especially if it’s affecting your social life or giving you anxiety.
-Join local support groups or talk to the staff at West Dermatology/Cosmetic Laser Dermatology about your skin condition for a consultation to get an expert diagnosis of your skin condition, as well as custom melasma treatment options designed for your specific case.
+Join local support groups or talk to the staff at West Dermatology about your skin condition for a consultation to get an expert diagnosis of your skin condition, as well as custom melasma treatment options designed for your specific case.
 West Dermatology believes in honest information, treatment, and care for the life of your skin.
 With dermatology offices in major cities, including Hillcrest, Casa Grande, Fresno, and others, we’re southwest United States’ leader in comprehensive skin care and treatment.

 Next, read about Nail Fungus Infection.